Skunkworks1983/BuildTeamLifterDemo/README.md

 # BuildTeamLifterDemo
-Stripped Down 2015 Code for only lifter
+Stripped Down 2015 Code for only lifter from 2015 bot.

-Controls the lifter, tuned for an 80 lbs load
+PID Controller tuned for an 80 lbs load.